Rentadick: Development

 The original script for the film was called Rentasleuth and was written by Graham Chapman and John Cleese, both of Monty Python, who developed it for producer David Frost.
 Chapman and Cleese were looking for a director and sought Charles Crichton, whose movies Cleese greatly admired, even admitting to stealing the end for Rentasleuth from The Lavender Hill Mob.
 Cleese says Crichton was of great assistance helping them with the script:

 His expertise was breathtaking to us guys.
-He would leave us in the evening, and by the time he saw us in the morning, he'd push a piece of paper toward us and say 1 had a few thoughts last night, but I don't think they're any good.'
+He would leave us in the evening, and by the time he saw us in the morning, he'd push a piece of paper toward us and say I had a few thoughts last night, but I don't think they're any good.'
 And you realized he'd solved the problem, put in two jokes, and taken out half a page.
 He was just that expert on a level that Gray and I had never encountered before.
 We just loved him.

 The cast was to be Ronnie Barker, Ronnie Corbett, Tim Brooke-Taylor, John Cleese, Graham Chapman and Marty Feldman (in the role of ‘Owltruss’).
 In April 1971 it was announced Cleese would star in the film, to be called Rentasleuth.

 Frost failed to secure finance, so he sold the script to producer Ned Sherrin.
 Sherrin wrote in his memoirs that "Frost had paid richly for the script.
 With little prospect of getting together the money to film it, he was anxious to offload it.
 The prospect of a screenplay by Cleese and Chapman tailored to the Python team, whom we understood were keen to be in it, was exciting."
 (Cleese later said this comment was inaccurate, as the only Pythons involved in the film were him and Chapman.)

 According to Sherrin, once the producer bought the script, the Pythons no longer wanted to be involved in the film forcing him to assemble a new cast.
 Cleese says they left the project because Sherrin did not want to use Charles Crichton as director.
 "We just didn't know why, and we never quite got an answer out of him," said Cleese.
 "He just didn't want to."